Nashville Vehicular Assault Lawyers

 - The driver has two or more prior DUI convictions or violations of the habitual motor vehicle offender law;

 - The driver has one or more prior convictions for vehicular assault, vehicular homicide, or aggravated vehicular homicide; or

 - The driver had a blood alcohol content (BAC) of .20% or more at the time of the offense and has one prior conviction for DUI or violation of the habitual motor vehicle offender law.

-Preparing a Defense in Vehicular Assault Cases
+Preparing a Defense in Vehicular Assault Cases in Tennessee

 In any vehicular assault case, the prosecutor must prove that alcohol was the proximate cause of the accident and the injury.
 Just because you were involved in an accident while under the influence of alcohol or drugs is not enough to support a conviction of vehicular assault.

 With an inside perspective on the Tennessee court system, our Nashville vehicular assault lawyers know how to effectively investigate each case to make sure no holes exist in the evidence.
 We also partner with investigators to determine the root cause of vehicle accidents.

 If you have been charged with vehicular assault or any drunk driving offense, we can review the facts to see whether your alcohol consumption caused the accident.
 Contact us today!

 “Rob and his team did a fantastic job on my case...
 I would definitely use his services again.”- Larry P.